 The DrPH is a professional degree with a focus on leadership and applying knowledge and evidence-based approaches to public health problems.
-Graduates occupy leadership positions where they influence important, broad-reaching, public health objectives.
+Graduates occupy leadership positions in public health agencies, the private sector, non-profits, and universities.
+Our curriculum prepares students to influence public health policy, practice, and institutions.
 DrPH students complete a public health practicum experience in which they develop and demonstrate their leadership, management, and advocacy skills.

-PhD programs are designed for students wishing to pursue careers in academia, teaching and conducting research.
-Our PhD curriculum is focused on helping students develop subject matter expertise and research skills.
-While students in the DrPH program do conduct original research for their dissertation, DrPH research typically focuses on the application of scientific research in the community rather than the creation of new science.
-Although DrPH graduates may pursue academic careers, their educational training focuses on applied public health practice skills.
+PhD programs are designed for students wishing to pursue careers in academia, teaching, and conducting research.
+The curriculum is focused on helping students develop subject matter expertise and research skills.
+Both PhD and DrPH students conduct original research for their dissertation.
+DrPH research typically focuses on the application of scientific research to complex public health problems.
+PhD research typically focuses on the creation of new science.